 - Use your seat belt properly.
 Many fractures occur as a result of the victim’s seat belt putting too much pressure and essentially crushing the abdomen and pelvic bone.
 In order to even out the force, make sure you always use the shoulder restraint and keep the lap restraint tightly fitted over your hips, not your abdomen.

 Pelvic fractures can be extremely painful and even fatal depending on the severity of the collision and injury.
-Fortunately, you can help prevent potential suffering by following proper protection protocols, and teaching them to your family.
-Don’t intentionally risk the excruciating pain of a fracture when you can easily help prevent one.
+Fortunately, you can help prevent these painful injuries by taking these steps and teaching them to your family.

 Need more information about pelvic fractures or car accident injury claims?
 Contact us today for a free consultation.
 We’re here to help you!